smbjorklund/media_update/doc/terms.md

 ### vid (vocabulary id)

 The numeric identifier that Drupal uses to track _vocabularies_.
-For some reason _vocabularies_ doesn't have a textual name like _content types_ have.
+For some reason _vocabularies_ doesn’t have a textual name like _content types_ have.

 ### View